 18. Don't hide things from the user.
 Put everything right out front.

 20. Don't use new technologies just for the sake of it.
-User older,
+Use older, well-understood, well-supported technologies.

 23. Learn how to model a system before building it.